EhsanEqlimi/EhsanEqlimi.github.io/content/Eqlimi-Lab.md

     weight: 6
 ---

-# Modeling the dynamics of continuous brain activity with EEG
+# Computational Neurosdynamics Lab: Modeling the dynamics of continuous brain activity with EEG

 At **Eqlimi Lab**, we study how the brain evolves over time using continuous EEG recordings.
 Our focus is on capturing the dynamic patterns of neural activity during both spontaneous states, such as mind-wandering and resting-state, and structured, continuous tasks, including speech tracking, music listening, and naturalistic cognition.